jizekki/monte-carlo/README.md

 # Additional changes as to the initial version
 In addition to all the previous functionalities :
-- The code has been cleaned to follow the PEP8 style guide.
+- The code has been cleaned to follow the `PEP8` style guide.
+- The code has been organized into classes.
+Duplicated code has been abstracted.